MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementAndroidDeviceOwnerEnrollmentProfile.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAndroidDeviceOwnerEnrollmentProfile>`: Enrollment Profile used to enroll Android Enterprise devices using Google's Cloud Management.
+BODYPARAMETER <IMicrosoftGraphAndroidDeviceOwnerEnrollmentProfile>: Enrollment Profile used to enroll Android Enterprise devices using Google's Cloud Management.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AccountId <String>]`: Tenant GUID the enrollment profile belongs to.
+  - `[ConfigureWifi <Boolean?>]`: Boolean that indicates that the Wi-Fi network should be configured during device provisioning.
+When set to TRUE, device provisioning will use Wi-Fi related properties to automatically connect to Wi-Fi networks.
+When set to FALSE or undefined, other Wi-Fi related properties will be ignored.
+Default value is TRUE.
+Returned by default.
   - `[CreatedDateTime <DateTime?>]`: Date time the enrollment profile was created.
   - `[Description <String>]`: Description for the enrollment profile.
   - `[DisplayName <String>]`: Display name for the enrollment profile.